rreddyd21/rreddyd21/README.md

 - 👋 Hi, I’m Ruthvika Reddy
 - 👀 My goal is to get a job in TCS or Wipro
 - 🌱 I’m currently pursuing B.Tech  Data Science as a specialization in Computer Science Engineering
-- 💞️ My Hobbies are playing both indoor and outdoor games and listening to music
+- 💞️ My Hobbies are playing both indoor and outdoor games and listening to music and exploring new
 - 📫 you can reach me by email ruthvikareddy687@gmail.com
 - 😄 I have a passion to become data analyst and find insights,data visualization
 - ⚡ My Strengths are I can communicate effectively and team work skills